Eutectic system: "Bad solid solution"

-800 fine gold melts at 910 °C, to a melt of exact same composition, and the whole alloy will melt at exact same temperature.
+800 fine gold melts at 910 °C, to a melt of the same composition, and the whole alloy will melt at the same temperature.
 But the differences happen away from the minimum composition.

 Unlike silver with fineness other than 719 (which melts partly at exactly 780 °C through a wide fineness range), gold with fineness other than 800 will reach solidus and start partial melting at a temperature different from and higher than 910 °C, depending on the alloy fineness.
 The partial melting does cause some composition changes - the liquid will be closer in fineness towards 800 than the remaining solid, but the liquid will not have fineness of exactly 800 and the fineness of the remaining solid will depend on the fineness of the liquid.

 The underlying reason is that for an eutectic system like Cu-Ag, the solubility in liquid phase is good but solubility in solid phase is limited.
 Therefore when a silver-copper alloy is frozen, it actually separates into crystals of 912 fineness silver and 80 fineness silver - both are saturated and always have the same composition at the freezing point of 780 °C. Thus the alloy just below 780 °C consists of two types of crystals of exactly the same composition regardless of the total alloy composition, only the relative amount of each type of crystals differs.
 Therefore they always melt at 780 °C until one or other type of crystals, or both, will be exhausted.

 In contrast, in Cu-Au system the components are miscible at the melting point in all compositions even in solid.
 There can be crystals of any composition, which will melt at different temperatures depending on composition.

 However, Cu-Au system is a "poor" solid solution.
 There is a substantial misfit between the atoms in solid which, however, near the melting point is overcome by entropy of thermal motion mixing the atoms.
 That misfit, however, disfavours the Cu-Au solution relative to phases in which the atoms are better fitted, such as the melt, and causes the melting point to fall below the melting point of components.